RobotLocomotion/drake-ros/drake_ros_examples/examples/ufo/README.md

 ## Overview

-The UFO example shows how to use Drake-ROS and the Drake systems framework to enable controlling a flying object with RViz.
+The UFO example shows how to use Drake ROS and the Drake systems framework to enable controlling a flying object with RViz.

 It publishes the following topics: